Hiluhree/alx-low_level_programming/0x01-variables_if_else_while/README.md

 	+ You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
 	+ All your code should be in the main function
 	+ You can only use putchar twice in your code
-+ Task 3: [alphABET](): A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
++ Task 3: [alphABET](https://github.com/Hiluhree/alx-low_level_programming/blob/master/0x01-variables_if_else_while/3-print_alphabets.c): A program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.

 	+ You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
 	+ All your code should be in the main function
 	+ You can only use putchar three times in your code
++ Task 4: [When I was having that alphabet soup, I never thought that it would pay off](): A program that prints the alphabet in lowercase, followed by a new line.

+	+ Print all the letters except q and e
+	+ You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)
+	+ All your code should be in the main function
+	+ You can only use putchar twice in your code